Three traditions — Chinese, Persian, Greek — connected by the Silk Road

 The Persian & Peloponnesian Wars · 5th century BC

 While China's states maneuvered, the Greek world fought two defining conflicts: the Persian Wars (tiny city-states vs. the world's largest empire) and the Peloponnesian War (Athens vs. Sparta — the original superpower rivalry).
-The parallels to 合縱連橫 (vertical and horizontal alliances) are remarkably exact.
+The Greek world during the Persian Wars looks like a classic 合縱 moment: small, fractious states temporarily aligning against a hegemonic threat.
+The Peloponnesian War resembles 連橫 dynamics — alliances shifting, smaller states hedging between two poles, coalitions forming and reforming.

 Persia